Canada: Detained Canadians to go on trial in China shortly

 China has also retaliated by placing restrictions on various Canadian exports to China, including canola oil seed and handed death sentences to four Canadians convicted of drug smuggling.

 U.S. Secretary of State Antony Blinken and national security adviser Jake Sullivan’s are set to meet Thursday with their Chinese counterparts on Thursday in Alaska.
+Blinken has pledged “absolute solidarity” with Canada.

+“The Chinese in my view wanted to send a very clear message on the eve of this first to face meeting in Alaska that if the Americans want to help the Canadians they have to make concessions and they have to make sure Mrs. Meng will be returned to China,” said Guy Saint-Jacques, a former Canadian ambassador to China.

+“It’s a very worrisome development.
+We know things are preordained in China.
+Once you are formally charged in China you are found guilty 99.2% of the time.
+This a highly political case.
+The sentence will be dictated by the communist party of China.
+It becomes a lot more complicated to extract them from China.”